-The privacy policy in respect of its status as a prescribed entity ("Privacy Policy") must describe the status of the organization as a prescribed entity under the Coroners Act and the duties and responsibilities that arise as a result of this status.
-In particular, the Privacy Policy must indicate that the prescribed entity has implemented policies, procedures, and practices to protect the privacy of individuals whose PI it receives, and to maintain the confidentiality of that information and that these policies, procedures, and practices are subject to review by the IPC every three years.
+The privacy policy in respect of its status as a prescribed entity ("Privacy Policy") must describe the status of the prescribed entity under the CYFSA and the duties and responsibilities that arise as a result of this status.
+In particular, the Privacy Policy must indicate that the prescribed entity has implemented policies, procedures, and practices to protect the privacy of individuals whose personal information it receives and to maintain the confidentiality of that information, and that these policies, procedures, and practices are subject to review by the IPC every three years.

-The Privacy Policy must also articulate a commitment by the prescribed entity to comply with the provisions of the Coroners Act and its regulations.
+The Privacy Policy must also articulate a commitment by the prescribed entity to comply with the provisions of the CYFSA and its regulations applicable to prescribed entities, as the case may be.